callixte-girard/JS2Blockly/README.md

 ## QUICK DESCRIPTION
 This basically does the opposite of Blocky, which enables user to transform logical blocks into code.
 That means, this app transforms JS code into block constructions using the Blockly framework.
 This way, any obnoxious code, poorly-idented etc will be represented visually with blocks tied to each other, thus become much clearer to read and understand.
+You can test it at https://callixte-girard.github.io/JS2Blockly.
+Have fun !

 ## HOW IT WORKS